 I already had some MS5805-02 sensors on hand, so with the help of Luke Millers library, I could read my local atmospheric pressure for the correction directly.
 The accuracy of my pressure sensor was ±2.5 mbar (similar to the more common BMP180) with the B.Pt adjustment equation being: Corrected B.Pt.=100 (°C)+((PressureReading-1013.25mbar)/30) So the 5 mbar total error range in the pressure sensor could change the adjusted boiling point by up to 0.166°C. This means that the error in my pressure sensor measurement is at least as significant as the other aspects of this procedure.
 Better than the default ±0.5°C, but it puts a limit on how accurate I will can get with my steam point measurement.

-Each sensor took about 5 minutes to warm up to reading temperature with the water on a slow to medium boil (and it was easy to see that on the serial monitor) I didn’t consider the test done till I saw at least a full minute of stable output (reading the sensor every 10 seconds) Since errors in my technique would produce readings on the cold side, I took the highest ‘frequently repeated’ number as the final reading.
+With each sensor just under the surface of the boiling water (since the evaporation process happens a little bit above 100°C) each one took about 5 minutes to warm up to reading temperature with the water on a slow to medium boil (and it was easy to see that on the serial monitor) I didn’t consider the test done till I saw at least a full minute of stable output (reading the sensor every 10 seconds) Since errors in my technique would produce readings on the cold side, I took the highest ‘frequently repeated’ number as the final reading.
 Most sensors settled nicely while some of them toggled back and forth by one integer point from one reading to the next.

 In comparison to the steam point procedure, I trust the Ice point as more reproducible because it does not suffer from any pressure information dependency.
 Perhaps more important is the fact that 100°C is far away from my 20-30°C target range, leaving the possibility for significant errors if the sensors have a non-linearity problem.